Is this the worst Glastonbury headline set ever?

 New Order setlist Glastonbury - 20 June 1981

 Things weren’t much better in the audience as the “New Wave” fans came into close contact with the hippie contingent.
 YouTube commenter Andrew Watson recalled: “This was my first and last visit to the Glastonbury festival.
 A hippy in front of me kept shouting for Hawkwind during New Order's set.

 "I reasoned with him; he ignored me; I hit him on the head with a plastic scrumpy flagon; he headbutted me in the nose - good job I had as much sense and feeling as Barney that night.”

 Thankfully, New Order returned in 1987 to headline again, and this occasion was a more accomplished affair, with sections of the video to their new hit True Faith being filmed during the show.
-In 2016, the reconvened band performed a triumphant set at the festival, climaxing with a massive version of the song Temptation and the Joy Division classic Love Will Tear Us Apart.
+In 2016, the reconvened band performed a triumphant set at the festival, climaxing with a massive version of the song Temptation, the iconic Blue Monday and the Joy Division classic Love Will Tear Us Apart.